Cubified/ntwm/README.md

 - Clean up tiling functionality
 - Fix support for dual bars
 - Fix incongruency between client-toggled and window manager-wide fullscreen
+- Add more robust error handling/checking
+- Consolidate header files
+- Remove use of Xlib keysyms

 ## What Will (Likely) Never be Implemented